sitwithariadne/website/src/metta.md

 | ----------------|------------|------------|
 | Safety | I.1.a | The state of being protected from or guarded against hurt or injury; freedom from danger.
 Frequently in in safety. |
 | Bliss | 2b | Mental, ethereal, spiritual: perfect joy or felicity, supreme delight; blessedness. |

+## Textual Intention

+From Pts: *"Let all being be free from enimity, safe and blissful."*

 -----